jotiheranbnach/system76-led-control/README.md

 # system76-led-control
-This is a simple Node.js script for controlling the keyboard LED lights of the System76 laptops.
+This is a simple Node.js script for controlling the keyboard LED lights on the System76 laptops.

 ## Supported Laptops